lindaprotocol/documentation-en/docs/introduction/overview.md

 method: The method called, like set(uint256,uint256) or fool(), use ',' to split the parameters.
 Do not leave space between parameters
 args: The parameters passed to the method called, use ',' to split the parameters.
 Do not leave space between parameters
 is_hex: whether the input parameters is Hex, false or true
-fee_limit: The TRX consumption limit for the trigger, unit is SUN(1 SUN = 10^-6 TRX)
+fee_limit: The LIND consumption limit for the trigger, unit is SUN(1 SUN = 10^-6 LIND)
-value: The amount of TRX transfer to the contract when trigger
+value: The amount of LIND transfer to the contract when trigger

 # trigger example
 ## set mapping 1->1